Join us for lunch, dinner or Sunday Brunch and enjoy the legacies and beauty of Seven Oaks Cafe

-We invite you to join us at Seven Oaks Cafe and our special setting on Lake Wylie near Daniel Stowe Botanical Garden.
+We invite you to join us at Seven Oaks Cafe and our special setting at Mclean on Lake Wylie near Daniel Stowe Botanical Garden.
 Since opening this past May, Seven Oaks Cafe has evolved its offerings to include expanded entrees and dinner dishes in addition to its daily specials, craft cocktails, and a bloody mary bar at Sunday Brunch.

 Open Tuesday – Saturday 11am – 9pm and Sunday brunch from 10am – 3pm in addition to hosting special events.
 Call for reservations.